ChannelFinder/ChannelFinderService/src/site/sphinx/api.rst

 All operations that modify the directory require authentication and authorization to succeed.
 To avoid compromising authentication data, encrypted transport is available.
 Standard framework-supplied web server techniques are used.
 For each authenticated user the user's group memberships are also received through LDAP.
 The service's web descriptor defines four roles that are used in authorization, listed here ordered by decreasing rights.
 Each level includes all prior levels.

-•  Administrator: Overrides all ownership restrictions.
+| •  Administrator: Overrides all ownership restrictions.
-•  ChannelMod: Needed for all operations that create, modify, or delete channels.
+| •  ChannelMod: Needed for all operations that create, modify, or delete channels.
-•  PropertyMod: Needed for all operations that create, modify, or delete properties, or to modify property values.
+| •  PropertyMod: Needed for all operations that create, modify, or delete properties, or to modify property values.
-•  TagMod: Needed for all operations that create, modify, or delete tags.
+| •  TagMod: Needed for all operations that create, modify, or delete tags.

+The Roles are defined in the roles mapping section in the applications.properties.

 XML and JSON Representation
 ------------------